ewoodbury/my_pba_analysis/README.md

 # PBA Analysis
 ### Summary
-For this project, I am analyzing computational data on Prussian Blue Analogue (PBA) structures for use in battery electrodes.
+For this project, I am using Python to analyze computational data on Prussian Blue Analogue (PBA) structures for use in battery electrodes.
 Specifically, I am looking at how the atoms present in the structure affect the stability, cyclability, and electrochemical performance of the structures as battery materials.
+Eventually, I plan to build a machine learning model capable of predicting battery performance given atom identities.

 This research is being completed under the Persson Group at Lawrence Berkeley National Laboratory.